 DC: How have you been able to help customers solve the issues that are related to the supply chain?

-DS: We have the ability to buy in hard, and then when demand trickles in we have the supplies that customers need.
+DS: We have the ability to buy in bulk, and then when demand trickles in we have the supplies that customers need.

 I’m very honest and tell our customers that I can’t guarantee something but that I’ll do everything that I can.
 At some point, sale prices do have to go up, but I have customers that also stocked up in anticipation of Covid-19 last year, and they’re still working off of those supplies.